hellopablo/related-content/README.md

 }
 ```

-Other analysers (say, for a blog posts) might also return `CATEGORY` and `TOPIC` nodes, too.
+Other analysers (say, for a blog post) might also return `CATEGORY` and `TOPIC` nodes, too.
 It's the overlap of the node types and values which are considered to be relations.